 The scroll flapping in the wind, the bird detached itself with a sound like zithers flung from a high pavilion and flew away to the west.

-It must be said that those who disbelieve this story are altogether ignorant about the men of those times.
+It must be said, those who disbelieve this story are altogether ignorant about the men of those times.

 Such men, content to record the exact appearance of things, added nothing that came from their own nature.
 Can this be any way to influence posterity?

-As his wanderings continued, the painter came to know the nature of three hundred and sixty kinds of bird.
+As his wanderings continued, the painter came to know the nature of 360 kinds of bird.
 The toils of travel now habitual for him, his journey seemed easy as gliding through a painting, the way it is when the eye sweeps with ease across a scroll depicting the progression of the seasons.
 Whenever people offered him money for his work, he laughingly sent them away.

 The path the painter chose led back to the ruins of the Master's retirement villa, where the Master was waiting for him.